 - Reduce salt intake.
 Excess salt can lead to fluid retention.

-- Primrose oil (or tablet) will reduce the impact of hormonal fluctuations during this time which can add to bloating.
+- Primrose oil (or tablet) can reduce the impact of hormonal fluctuations during this time which we now know can add to bloating.

 - Supplementing with standard dosages of zinc and magnesium daily can help to regulate hormone activity.

 2. Prevent Gas Build up

 Everyone has gas.
 Yes you read right, everyone!
 Except, most women are afraid to admit it.
 Firstly, having gas is not a bad thing, it's completely normal, but it can be increased as a result of eating the wrong food or even swallowing too much air while drinking or eating.
 This doesn't necessarily mean farting all the time though.
 Sometimes the build up of such gas can be painful, uncomfortable and obviously a little smelly.
 Whether you let gas build up, or it builds up by itself, it is definitely a frequent cause of bloating in many people.

 Things you can do to avoid this are;

 - Drink peppermint tea with meals as this has a natural "anti-gas" effect

 - Stop drinking in a rush through straws as this can cause excess air to be swallowed.